-Most networks which allow hashtag usage can be searched by clicking on the hashtag or through use of a search bar.
+Most networks which allow hashtag usage can be searched by clicking on the hashtag or through the use of a search bar.
 When you click on a hashtag, you will be presented with a listing of all posts, articles, images, videos and audio that were tagged with that keyword, or hashtag.

 Use simple logic when dealing with hashtags.
 Like in the example above, if your post discusses your day at the beach and a fall due to your muscle disease, using #myositis would be appropriate as would things such as #NoDayAtTheBeach, #DayAtTheBeach, #Frustrated and many other variations.